tangentsoft/libtabula/README-Linux.txt

-    Because ld.so only looks in a few places for libraries on most systems, a common problem is a program that builds without error but won't run, complaining about libmysqlpp.SOMETHING.
+    Because ld.so only looks in a few places for libraries on most systems, a common problem is a program that builds without error but won't run, complaining about libtabula.SOMETHING.

     There are a number of ways to deal with this.

-    First, you could just configure Libtabula++ to install under /usr instead of /usr/local, like system-provided packages:
+    First, you could just configure Libtabula to install under /usr instead of /usr/local, like system-provided packages:

         $ ./configure --prefix=/usr